denull/utf-c/README.md

 TBD: The code of this implementation can be optimised a bit to reduce number of memory allocations and operating on string content directly (without extracting decoded Unicode runes).

-# Encoding details
+## Encoding details

 UTF-8 is the most widely used way to represent Unicode strings.
 It is, however, not the most efficient one: it can use up to 4 bytes to represent a single codepoint, although the total number of codepoints is much less than a maximum 3-byte integer: 0x10FFFF.
 UTF-8 still tries not to be too wasteful by encoding most common characters in 1, 2 or 3 bytes.
 Unfortunately, most languages that use any characters outside of ASCII range, require at least 2 bytes per character.

 UTF-C is developed for those rare cases where you need to store strings more compactly than that (and don't need any compatability that UTF-8 provides).
-For example, my own application of this algorithm is for a multilingual [https://en.wikipedia.org/wiki/Radix_tree](radix tree).
+For example, my own application of this algorithm is for a multilingual [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
 If you're looking for storing long texts, a general-purpose compression algorithms (gzip/deflate, LZW/LZMA and so on) will be a better choice.

 UTF-C is **stateful**.
 That means that encoder and decoder need to keep some state between decoding characters.
 This state consist of three variables: an offset `offs` to the base alphabet, a flag `is21Bit` defining the current mode (21-bit or 7/13-bit), and an offset `auxOffs` to the auxiliary alphabet.
 Base alphabet is basically a range of 128 codepoints in all Unicode space, and auxiliary alphabet is a range of 64 codepoints.
 By default the base alphabet is `0` (i.e. Latin), and auxiliary alphabet is `0xC0` (i.e. top part of Latin-1 Supplement, CP1252 and ISO-8859-1).